Burning Man 2024

 At its core, this artwork is a colossal, multi-colored puzzle symbolizing life.
 However, its true significance lies in its portrayal of people coming together to support one another.

-“Light Curve” by Sam Cooler
+“Light Curve” by Sam Cooler, Art for Open Spaces

 Light Curve is a rogue star ball of fire, mounted on a swinging arm, which is moved by participant interaction.
 Twenty independent flame heads, in synchrony with LEDs, react to participants with exciting dynamics.